-As part of the same release, the Government of Canada announced proposed changes to how GST/HST applies to goods sold through digital platforms and those supplied through fulfillment warehouses.
-Under the existing GST/HST framework, non-resident vendors were not necessarily required to collect GST/HST on goods sold through online marketplaces.
+The Government of Canada recently announced changes to how GST/HST applies to goods sold through digital platforms and supplied through fulfillment warehouses.
+Under the existing GST/HST framework, non-resident vendors were not necessarily required to collect GST/HST on goods sold on online marketplaces.
 Further, when their goods were distributed by the operators of those marketplaces, the responsibility to charge the GST/HST was unclear, resulting in neither the operator nor the seller charging GST/HST on those goods.
 This created a competitive disadvantage for Canadian businesses that were required to charge GST/HST on all sales.

-The proposed changes, effective July 1, 2021, ensure that both types of vendors will be required to charge GST/HST on their sales.
+The changes, effective July 1, 2021, ensure that both types of vendors will be required to charge GST/HST on their sales.